Naveen Jindal School of Management

 NOTE: The Executive Education area of the Naveen Jindal School of Management offers several distinctive and separate MBA programs, which retain the same set of MBA core courses but have their own set of specific topical electives.
 These include the Executive MBA (EMBA), the Global Leadership Executive MBA (GLEMBA), the Executive MBA with an emphasis in project management, product lifecycle and supply chain, or organizational behavior and coaching, and the Executive Healthcare Leadership and Management MBA.

-Students pursuing the Master of Business Administration (MBA) degree program at the Naveen Jindal School of Management (JSOM) are required to complete the prerequisite OPRE 6303 Quantitative Foundation of Business.
-Applicants may request for waiver if they have completed Calculus at the undergraduate or graduate level with a grade of "B" or better.
+Students pursuing the Master of Business Administration (MBA) degree program at the Naveen Jindal School of Management (JSOM) are required to complete the prerequisites OPRE 6303 Quantitative Foundation of Business and MAS 6105 Communications for Management.
+For OPRE 6303, applicants may request for waiver if they have completed Calculus at the undergraduate or graduate level with a grade of "B" or better.
+All program prerequisite must be satisfied within the first semester of graduate study as a degree-seeking student.
+However, for MAS 6105, applicants may request for waiver and this program prerequisite must be satisfied within the first two semesters of graduate study as a degree-seeking student.
 Degree credit is not earned for program prerequisites, however, the grade achieved in prerequisites will count toward the student's grade-point average (GPA).
-All program prerequisites must be satisfied within the first 12 semester credit hours of graduate study as a degree-seeking student.

 Core Courses: 30 semester credit hours